Lynxkub/Capstone_1/README.md

 The user is also able to input product that is purchased at Walmart for the restaurant.
 The purchase and sales data are combined in the end to generate a weekly inventory after the inventory count is completed.

 They can track and view historic data for their operation.

+This project was built using Python with a Flask framework.

+Visit finished product at https://food-cost-calc-app.herokuapp.com/